How to Pass the CAT4 Test

 It is important to tell children to relax and feel confident that they will excel in their strengths, and recognise areas where they need support.

-The testmakers do not advise children to do practice papers before taking the test.
+The testmakers do not advise children to do practice test papers before taking the test.

-Although practice papers are not advised, many online websites and videos show the different sections and what they consist of.
+Although CAT4 practice tests are not advised, many online websites and videos show the different sections and what they consist of.

 To prepare, your child should understand the format of the test and what to expect on the day.
 Explain the types of questions they will be asked and what they will need to do to answer them correctly.
 Practice similar types of questions with them.